LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 -   Third party expresses return information in SIF/XML:

--   Third party app connects to Jurisdiction-established Zone for the School ("HITS Zone 1")
+-   Third party app connects to Jurisdiction-established Zone for the School ("HITS Zone 1").
--   Third party app authenticates to Jurisdiction-established Zone for the School ("HITS Zone 1 Authz")
+-   Third party app authenticates to Jurisdiction-established Zone for the School ("HITS Zone 1 Authz").
--   Jurisdiction-established Zone authorises write access to objects in the Jurisdiction Zone for the School ("HITS Zone 1 Authn")
+-   Jurisdiction-established Zone authorises write access to objects in the Jurisdiction Zone for the School ("HITS Zone 1 Authn").
--   Following is provided by the 3^rd^ Party App back to HITs;
+-   Following is provided by the third party app back to HITS;
     1. Post StudentPersonal to URL [http://.../StudentPersonals]()
     2. Post StudentSchoolEnrollment to URL [http://../StudentSchoolEnrollments]()